uniblab/Icod.Prefix/README.md

 inputFilePathName and outputFilePathName may be relative or absolute paths.
 If inputFilePathName is omitted then input is read from StdIn.
 If outputFilePathName is omitted then output is written to StdOut.
-If --trim switch is specified, then input lines are trimmed of all surrounding whitespace and empty lines are ignored.
+If trim switch is specified, then input lines are trimmed of all surrounding whitespace and empty lines are ignored.

 ## Copyright and Licensing
 Prefix.exe prepends the specified string to the head of the specified file.